Michael-Mbaya/Delani-Studio/What we do descriptions.md

 Planning and development is iterative.
 Because we are constantly coding and testing, the products we build are always ready to go live.
 This iterative process allows for changes as business requirements evolve.

+**extra info
+A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.

+Permissions
+ Commercial use
+ Modification
+ Distribution
+ Private use
+Limitations
+ Liability
+ Warranty
+Conditions
+ License and copyright notice
+This is not legal advice.
+Learn more about repository licenses.